 Wheel-thrown clay is a beautiful metaphor for the ebb and flow of our lives.
 A simple mound of clay is formed into a vessel, and gains strength when put through the fires of a kiln (or life).
 The potter has formed it, uniquely individual with a specific purpose in mind.
 Being that we are made up of the same elements found in the earth, and pottery being the chosen example the Creator uses to describe our existence, there is a connection that is undeniably surreal.

-I did not know I was an artist!
-Yet when looking back, my clay journey began as a teen while working at the Rosicrucian Egyptian Museum in San Jose, CA. I became completely absorbed in the pottery as I noticed actual fingerprints of ancient potters who lived thousands of years before me.
-25 years later, for health reasons I was prescribed the medicine of finding my first hobby … all I could think of was possibly clay.
+Looking back, my clay journey began in girl scouts and then as a teen while working at the Rosicrucian Egyptian Museum in San Jose, CA. I became completely absorbed in the pottery as I noticed actual fingerprints of ancient potters who lived thousands of years before me.
+25 years later, as a home educating mother of four, I developed some serious health issues that turned my life upside down.
+From workaholic, to housebound with anxiety, I was prescribed the medicine of relaxing and finding my first hobby to begin healing … it had to be clay!

 Beauty to me is “Perfectly Imperfect”…The love of a perfect form inter-mingled with different organic imperfections, are what I hope to convey throughout my work.
 We as people are all “brokenly beautiful”.
 I enjoy making the connections of healing through clay, because I believe God allowed me to physically and emotionally heal through this hobby.
 Past imperfections may leave scars, but can be healed into something more beautiful!

 Since I was inspired through clay to heal and grow, I thought I’d share the other part of my personal and spiritual journey by putting what uplifts and inspires me in clay.
 Take a look at what’s coming out of my studio!